Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Overhead view of healthy pumpkin oat bars on parchment paper

-• You can use less maple syrup than these gluten free pumpkin blondies call for if you want them less sweet.
+• You can use less maple syrup than these pumpkin spice blondies call for if you want them less sweet.

 • I would recommend using a drippy peanut butter (the Costco brand is my favorite).
 If yours is thick, you can microwave it in 30 second increments until it reaches desired consistency, making it easier to stir.

-• For easier clean up, I like just transferring from the ninja to baking pan, skip the process of needing to clean a bowl!
+• For easier clean up, I like just transferring from the food processor to baking pan, skipping the process of needing to clean a bowl!

-Yes, these are great for freezing.
-To freeze, place in a single layer in a freezer-friendly bag.
+To freeze, place in a single layer in a freezer-friendly bag or stasher bag.
 Or, you can wrap them individually to make thawing just one or two easier.

 Overhead view of pumpkin chickpea bars with sea salt on parchment paper